 Below you will find an article on how these drugs work, an interview with breast cancer expert Dr. Hope Rugo on their use in metastatic breast cancer, and detailed information from Susan G. Komen on the trials and findings that led these three drugs to be approved.
 We’ve also included a piece on managing side effects as well as an article from Living Beyond Breast Cancer that profiles three women on these drugs and addresses treatment costs.

-And last but not least, you can link directly to all trials for CDK inhibitors currently listed on BreastCancerTrials.org.
+And last but not least, you can link directly to all trials for CDK inhibitors currently listed on BreastCancerTrials.org and Metastatic Trial Search.

 - Dana-Farber Cancer Institute: How Do CDK4/6 Inhibitors Work?